These are just 21.

 17. Fail to test.

 Perhaps the biggest and most common mistake around.
 Nobody has any real idea what will work.
 Why guess when you can know.
-Test, first.
+Research then Test in the market.

 18. Imagining or hoping everything will be OK.

 Assume something will go wrong and it usually does.
-Then, then fail fast and start it again.
+Then, look to fail fast and start it again improving the next attempt.

 19. Spend more energy on imagination and money on prospects than existing customers.

 This is Madness.
 Your best source of profit is a current customer you have, not the new one you are fishing for.
-Most of all, know when the time comes to re-up.
+Most of all, know when the time comes to re-up sales.